Jamaica Facts

 • National Day: 6 August (Independence Day)

 • History: Jamaica's first people are the Taíno and Arawak people.
 The Spanish colonised the country after Christopher Columbus arrived on the island in 1494.
 Jamaica belonged to Spain until 1655 when the British conquered Jamaica.
 The British established many plantations for sugar, cocoa and coffee in the 17th century.
 Slavery was abolished in Jamaica in 1838.
-On 6 August 1962, Jamaica gained independence from the UK.
+On 6 August 1962, Jamaica gained full independence from the UK.

 Jamaica Facts | Geography